UBC-STAT-IT/Documentation-Public/ASDa/CreateNewRepoASDaWorkshop.md

 3. Create a `master` branch in the repo with `git checkout -b master`

+    Note: This is not necessary if you're working on `r8-asda.stat.ubc.ca` or a machine with an older git installation that defaults to a `master` branch but newer git installations will default to a `main` branch which will cause the git hook script that publishes the workshop to the website to fail.

 4. Run `git add .` to stage all the changed files.

 5. Run `git commit -m "<your commit message>"` to create a commit with your changes.
 Replace `<your commit message>` with a short description of what your changes are about or just `"First commit"` if it's the first commit in the repo.